nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ```

 Although it may look like these are going to be mutually exclusive, you can actually combine multiple profiles.
+Let's try that now.

 ### 3.4.
 Run with a combination of profiles

-Let's run the pipeline using two profiles, `docker` and `local`:
+To use two profiles at the same time, simply give both to the `-profile` parameter, separated by a comma.

 ```bash
 nextflow run main.nf -profile docker,local
 ```

-We have returned to the original configuration of using Docker containers with local execution.
+With that, we've returned to the original configuration of using Docker containers with local execution.
-However, now we can use profiles to switch to a different software packaging system (conda) or a different executor (slurm) with a single command-line option.
-Eg could do `-profile conda,slurm` if running on an institutional HPC.
+However, we can now use profiles to switch to a different software packaging system (Conda) or a different executor (such as Slurm) with a single command-line option.
+For example, if we were back on our hypothetical HPC from earlier, we would switch to using `-profile conda,slurm` in our Nextflow command line.

 ### Takeaway